Think of You (Whigfield song): Music video

 In the accompanying music video for "Think of You", Whigfield plays a director, performing at a movie set.
 She is dressed in a red suit and her hair is darker than in her previous music videos.
 She directs and several workers are carrying and placing white pillars and statues around on the set.
 Sometimes Whigfield sings, while sitting in the director chair, other times she sits on a movie crane.
 Towards the end, everyone leaves the set, while Whigfield is left alone, singing while she is walking in between the pillars.
-The video was later published on YouTube in March 2013, and had generated almost three million views as of January 2023.
+The video was later published on YouTube by Energy Records in 2013, and had generated more than 4.5 million views as of early 2025.